cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 * stack pointer: `*sp`
 * main processor: `*mainProcessor`
 * remote function parameters: `:function:parameter` (using actual function and parameter name)
-* remote function internal variables (e.g. address or finished flag): `:function*variable`
+* remote function internal variables (e.g., address or finished flag): `:function*variable`

 In short, global variables start with `.`, local variables start with `:` and compiler-generated variables start with or contain `*`.

 If the same main or local variable is declared multiple times in the same function (in different, non-overlapping code blocks), they actually represent different variables within a program.
-In this case, a unique numeric suffix is appended to variables created in the second and subsequent declarations, separated by `.` (a dot):
+In this case, a unique numeric suffix is appended to variables created in the second and further declarations, separated by `.` (a dot):

 ```Mindcode
 #set optimization = off;